 While the employment provisions of the ADA apply to employers of fifteen employees or more, its public accommodations provisions apply to all sizes of business, regardless of number of employees.
 State and local governments are covered regardless of size.

-The ADA collection is a one-stop web resource consisting of more than 7,400 documents relating to the Americans with Disabilities Act (ADA) and contains information on the following:
+The A to Z collection is a one-stop web resource consisting of more than 7,400 documents relating to the Americans with Disabilities Act (ADA) and contains information on the following:

 - The ADA Law

 - Employee Technical Assistance Manual

 - Employee Rights

 - Employer Responsibilities

 - State and Local Government Technical Assistance Manual